So You Want to Break Into Software QA

 Start in High School If You Can

-Not every high school has the budget for it, but if yours offers a computer science or programming elective, take it.
+Not every high school has the budget for it, but if yours offers a CS or programming elective, take it.
 Take as many as they offer.

 Not because QA requires coding — it doesn’t always.
-But because writing code forces you to think like a QA whether you realize it or not.
-You start asking: what could go wrong with this?
+But writing code forces you to think like a QA whether you realize it or not.
+You start asking: what could go wrong here?
 How does a user actually interact with this?
 Does this make sense to someone who didn’t build it?
-Can I understand the requirements well enough to build what was asked?

 That’s QA thinking.
 And you’ll be doing it before most people even know the field exists.